BMCDad/orbiter-blender/README.md

 A new Blender scene will be created with the name of the mesh file.
 Axis values are treated as explaned above, with _Y_ and _Z_ coordinates swapped.

 A node based material will be created for each unique Material + Texture combination found in the mesh file.

-Normals are imported, but this is still a work in progress.
-Blender 2.81 offers better normals support, but this appears to be very poorly documented in Blender, and good examples are sparse.
+The import process will look for textures in the Orbiter\Textures\ folder, so if you have renamed your Orbiter folder the import may fail.

+Normals are imported as 'split', not 'vertex' normals.
+Split normals are more versatile and easier to edit.

+**Note:**  The included Simple Walkthrough document is still included in the repository, and can be useful, but it currently does not reflect the changes in 2.0.3 to use split normals rather then vertex normals.
+I'll get that updated soon.